 ‘Think Global, Act Local’ is an apt and popular slogan.
 Although much of the environmental debate is on a global scale, there are many practical ways for people and organisations to contribute to the effort.

-So far, over 250 churches in the Diocese have taken part in one environmental project or another.
-Every church is urged to play a full part in the effort to mitigate our environmental footprint.
-Full participation will be needed to achieve our shared goals.
+So far, over 300 churches in the Diocese have taken part in one environment-related project or another.
+Every church is urged to play a full part in the effort to lessen our environmental impact.
+Everyone needs to play their part if we are to achieve our shared goals.

-- The environment should form part of every church’s Mission Action Plan, reflecting the Diocese’s aims while taking account of local circumstances and aspirations.
+- The environment should form part of every church’s Mission Action Plan, reflecting the Diocese’s aims while taking account of local needs and circumstances;

 Parish annual returns

 Since 2007, churches in the Diocese have been encouraged to measure their energy use (from 2005 onwards).
 Figures for energy consumption have been requested as part of Parish Annual Returns.

 The Diocese is now using the national Energy Footprint Tool, part of Parish Annual Returns.
 This system also calculates a church’s carbon footprint and benchmarks it against neutral standards, awarding A++ to G grades for energy and carbon efficiency according to a church’s size and activities.

 This information is very useful in implementing our ‘Shrinking the Footprint’ effort.
 Not only does it measure our progress in helping tackle climate change; it also promotes energy security, and helps us reduce costs.

 Three basic steps

 Once we have measured our energy use and carbon footprint, we need to take steps to reduce them, by: